What is a Hedge?

 What kind of investments can be used to hedge?

 Generally speaking, it depends.
 Derivatives, like options and futures contracts, are often used in hedging strategies.
 These are contracts whose value relies on the underlying security.
-To create a hedge, you might utilize strategies that gain in value when your main underlying positions lose value.
+To create a hedge, you might utilize strategies that seek to gain in value when your main underlying positions lose value.

 For example, someone who owns shares of one stock might hedge by buying puts or selling calls in that underlying stock.
 Someone who owns many stocks (like a portfolio manager) might sell a futures contract that tracks a stock market index like the S&P 500.
 If the basket of stocks in his portfolio fell, the value of the short futures contract would increase in value, potentially offsetting some of the losses in the stock portfolio.